sami-s-hajjaj/ai-labs/src/lab3a.md

 **Discussion:**
 - Read the code of each step and understand its inner workings
-- try to understand how the cost of the solution path is calculated
 - what is += and why is it used here ?
+- In your opinion, is this an efficient way to calculate path cost? is there a better way?

 ### Running the algorithm

 Now we have two functions `expandAndReturnChildren` and `bfs`, alongside with the variables `state_space`, `initial_state`, and `goal_state`.